Africa EENI Global Business School

 Guinea-Bissau is a member of the African and Malagasy Council for Higher Education (CAMES)

-Study a Master International Trade in Spanish Guinea-Bisáu Trade and Business in Africa (French) Guinée-Bissau Study, Master, Global Business, Foreign Trade, Portuguese Guiné-Bissau
+Business in Africa (Spanish) Guinea-Bisáu Trade and Business in Africa (French) Guinée-Bissau Business in Africa (Portuguese) Guiné-Bissau